EdgeFirstAI/documentation/docs/models/augmentations.md

 |---------------------------------|-----------------------------|
 | ![Original](assets/augmentations/without_hflip.jpg) | ![Flipped](assets/augmentations/with_hflip.jpg) |

-> *Note:*
+!!! note
-> *The augmentation for a vertical flip is omitted because these cases are arguably rare for samples being upside-down.*
+    The augmentation for a vertical flip is omitted because these cases are arguably rare for samples being upside-down.

 ## Non-Geometric